uri-interop/interface/README.md

 The _Url_ marker interface extends _Uri_ to indicate a scheme component must be present; it adds no properties or methods.

-Implmentations with this marker interface MUST throw _LogicException_ (or an extension thereof) if `$scheme` is empty or consists only of whitespace.
+Implementations with this marker interface MUST throw _LogicException_ (or an extension thereof) if `$scheme` is empty or consists only of whitespace.

 ### _WhatwgUrl_